nglviewer/ngl/README.md

 ![Gallery](gallery.png)

 NGL Viewer is a web application for molecular visualization.
-[WebGL](https://get.webgl.org/) is employed to displays molecules like proteins and DNA/RNA with a variety of representations.
+[WebGL](https://get.webgl.org/) is employed to display molecules like proteins and DNA/RNA with a variety of representations.
 Further, a server is included that enables remote access and animation of coordinate trajectories, for instance, from molecular dynamics simulations.

 See it in action: